cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -g, --goal {SIZE,SPEED,AUTO}
                          sets  code  generation  goal:  minimize  code   size,   minimize  execution  speed,  or  choose automatically
+  -m, --memory-model {VOLATILE,ALIASED,RESTRICTED}
+                         sets model for handling  linked  memory  blocks:  volatile  (shared  with different processor), aliased (a memory block may be accessed  through  different variables), or restricted (a memory block will never be accessed through different variables)

 input/output files:
   input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified.